 Getting from A natural hair to B perfect waves can be a challenge, but one we're willing to take on.
 That's why we all too ready to invest in the ‘perfect wavy hair’ styling tools and products.
 But even with the best accessories in the business, without the right skill set and pro tricks to hand, kinks can threaten our natural-looking curls and flyaway hairs and frizz can quickly mess up our scrunched waves.
 Luckily, we have a few tips that can help ensure best results, regardless of your wave style.

 Ready to get waving?
-Let’s break down three popular styles into easy to follow, step-by-step tutorials.
+Let’s break down three popular styles into easy to follow, step-by-step wavy hair tutorial.
 We’ve even called on the Josh Wood Colour pros to show us their salon tricks with some ‘how to get wavy hair’ videos.
 Beach waves, glam waves and ‘S’ waves, we’re ready for you to work your magic, but first up the first step is all about the prep...

 Start with sectioning

 To hit every inch of your hair with waves, Nicholas Hardwick, stylist at the Josh Wood Colour Atelier suggests sectioning your hair into a “hot cross bun” shape.
 “For those who don’t know what this is, it is a parting through the middle right to the nape of the neck, to section the hair in half, and then doing the same thing from ear to ear, creating a hot cross bun pattern,” explains Nicholas.

 Prepare your hair